-If the charging party fails to process the ULP issue through the grievance procedure after deferral of the charge, continued deferral will generally not be appropriate and dismissal of the charge may be required.
-However, the Region should contact non-charging party discriminatees in cases involving Section 8(a)(1), (3) or (5) discrimination prior to dismissing a deferred charge based on the charging party's unwillingness to process a grievance.
-The Regional Director may decline to dismiss the charge when the charge implicates individual Section 7 rights and the discriminatee wishes for the charge to proceed despite the charging party's unwillingness to process a grievance.OM Memos 12-43 and 13-35.
+If the charging party fails to process the ULP issue through the grievance procedure after deferral of the charge, continued deferral will generally not be appropriate and the charge may be dismissed.
+However, prior to dismissing the charge, the Region should contact non-charging discriminatees in cases involving Section 8(a)(1), (3) or (5) prior to dismissing a deferred charge based on the charging party's unwillingness to process a grievance.
+The Regional Director may decline to dismiss the charge when the charge implicates individual Section 7 rights and the discriminatee wishes for the charge to proceed despite the charging party's unwillingness to process a grievance.
+OM Memos 12-43 and 13-35.